 7 Glenbervie Road is aesthetically significant as a visually distinct example of an Interwar Georgian Revival residence that makes a clear contrast with the contemporary version of the Georgian Revival mansion in the area.
-It has a strong sense of character owing to the mostly symmetrical façade and built form, porticos, columns, rich use of materials, low boundary wall and the formal layout of the semi-circular driveway which establishes a grand entry for the building.
+Designed by well-known architect Marcus Barlow, it has a strong sense of character owing to the mostly symmetrical façade and built form, porticos, columns, rich use of materials, low boundary wall and the formal layout of the semi-circular driveway which establishes a grand entry for the building.
 (Criterion E)